smile-io/simple_usecase/README.md

 Simple Usecase provides a simple yet effective interface for writing composable, "UseCase" classes that make up an application's domain logic.

+*Note on Terms:* Throughout this document, the convention of using periods and hash symbols to designate class and instance level methods, respectively, will be used.
+E.g. `#call` is an instance level method named "call". `.call` is a class level method. method

 ## Installation

 Add this line to your application's Gemfile: